Click on any photos for the large version.

 For documents, cash and wallets, and cameras, I sew extra zippered pockets inside some of the existing pockets to place unexpected barriers between my stuff and any pickpockets.

-The neck pockets I use/abuse have two zippered compartments, so something flat like a passport, or even something a bit thicker like some compact cameras, for example, will fit in each pouch, no problem at all.
+These pouches have two zippered compartments, so something flat like a passport, or even something a bit thicker like some compact cameras, for example, will fit in each pouch, no problem at all.

 I use vests with inside pockets so that I can place passports, cash and other valuables even further out of harm's way, and I add extra pockets to the interior of some of those as well.